blankworker1/BYOB/KEYCARD.md

 ---

-What the SEEDCARD Cannot Do Alone
+## What the KEYCARD Cannot Do Alone

 Generate seed words